ton-blockchain/ton-connect/requests-responses.md

 Where `<transaction-payload>` is JSON with following properties:

-* `source` (string, optional): sender address.
-Provided in case the source of transaction is important to the dapp.
-Wallet application must select the appropriate wallet contract to send the message from, or post an error if it does not have the keys to that specific address.
 * `valid_until` (integer, optional): unix timestamp. after th moment transaction will be invalid.
 * `messages` (array of messages): 1-4 outgoing messages from the wallet contract to other accounts.
 All messages are sent out in order, however **the wallet cannot guarantee that messages will be delivered and executed in same order**.